NationalAperture/NAI-Motion/README.md

 ---
 📜 License

-This project is released under the MIT License.
+This project is released under the GNU General Public License v3.0 License.
 You’re free to use, modify, and distribute the software with attribution.